Eccentrichealerbuilds/MONAD-POKER/README.md

 ## Quick start
 - Open the app link.
-- Log in (email or wallet).
+- Log in (email).
 - Create or join a table with friends.
 - Host starts the first hand and approves the shuffle pop‑up.
 - Play poker.

 ## Costs
-- Runs on Monad Testnet right now (uses test tokens).
+- Runs on Monad Testnet right now (uses mon tokens).
 - Shuffles require a small network fee (covered by your testnet wallet balance).

 ## FAQ
 - “On‑chain”?
 The game’s key moments (like shuffles) are recorded on a public ledger.
 - “Randomness”?
 Pyth Entropy is a public randomness service—think: unbiased dice rolled in public.
-- “Wallet pop‑up”?
-You approve actions (like shuffling) so nothing happens without your permission.
 - “Leaderboard”?
 Wins and participation are tracked and can be viewed by anyone.

 ---